What we know about the deadly shooting at a Nashville elementary school

 The investigation

-Investigators said on Tuesday that they were reviewing writings by Hale, who had attended the Covenant School, and searching a nearby house.
+Investigators were reviewing writings by Hale, who had attended the Covenant School, and had interviewed the suspect's parents.

+Chief Drake said during a Tuesday press briefing that the shooter had legally purchased seven firearms from five local gun dealers.
+Three of those weapons were used in Monday's attack.

+According to Drake, Hale's parents thought Hale shouldn't own any weapons and believed he had sold his only gun.

+They also told police that Hale was under a doctor's care for an emotional disorder.

-Hale apparently also had detailed maps drawn of the school that identified entry points and surveillance.
+The shooter apparently also had detailed maps drawn of the school that identified entry points.

-Of the three guns Hale used in the shooting, at least two were purchased legally, investigators said.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.